Action Bronson: 2014–present: Mr. Wonderful and various studio albums

 In February 2014, Action Bronson, J. Cole, Kendrick Lamar and 360 accompanied rapper Eminem, on a brief tour of Australia, South Africa and New Zealand.
-On May 6, 2014, Action Bronson debuted a food-oriented web series, titled Fuck, That's Delicious.
-The show is a Vice Records-sponsored monthly web series that chronicles the food-obsessed rapper's exploration of all things culinary.
+On May 6, 2014, Action Bronson debuted a food-oriented monthly web series, titled Fuck, That's Delicious in coordination with Vice Records.

-On August 5, 2014, Bronson released the song "Easy Rider" as the first single from his debut album Mr. Wonderful.
+On August 5, 2014, Bronson released the song "Easy Rider" as the first single from his second studio album Mr. Wonderful.
 The song was produced by Bronson's longtime producer Party Supplies.
 On August 20, 2014, the music video for "Easy Rider", was released.
 The video for "Easy Rider", which was directed by Tom Gould, pays homage to the 1969 Peter Fonda and Dennis Hopper film of the same name.
-Bronson officially released "Actin Crazy", via digital distribution on January 20.
-He released the full album on March 23, 2015.
+Bronson released "Actin Crazy" on January 20.
+He released the full album on March 23, 2015, receiving over 48,000 streams during its debut week.

 In October 2015, Bronson was hospitalized in Anchorage, Alaska, for emergency surgery after a concert on October 23.
 He remained in the hospital for several days.

+In March 2016, the Program Board of the George Washington University announced that Bronson would be the headlining performer for the university's yearly spring concert, "Spring Fling".
+Controversy soon erupted as Bronson's song "Consensual Rape" came to light, as well as statements Bronson made that were considered homophobic, transphobic, and misogynistic.
+Student activist groups successfully pushed for the university to cancel the performance.
+In April 2016, Bronson was similarly disinvited from the Trinity College Spring Weekend concert.
+Bronson responded in an open letter, claiming that his songs "depict a story" and "aren't meant to be anything but an artistic expression," condemned all forms of sexual violence, and offered an apology.